falsandtru/securemark/README.md

 - Incremental update.
 - Progressive rendering.
 - Unblinking rendering.
+- Large document support.
 - Syntax highlight with PrismJS.
-- LaTeX support with MathJax.
+- LaTeX rendering with MathJax.
-- Large document support.
+- Figure, Annotation, and Authority syntax.
 - Index generation for headings, terms, and figures.
 - Shortlink syntax for local references of indexes and figures.
 - Auto numbering of figures and footnotes.
-- Footnote and its bidirectional link generation from annotations.
+- Footnote and its bidirectional link generation from annotations and authorities.
 - Table of contents.

 ## Demos